Tropical Storm Rafael forms in the Caribbean and could threaten the US Gulf Coast

 (CNN) — Tropical Storm Rafael formed in the Caribbean Sea Monday afternoon and could bring a rare November threat to the United States this weekend after tearing through parts of the western Caribbean.

 Rafael is forecast to strengthen into a hurricane Tuesday and could rapidly intensify over the warm water of the northwest Caribbean, according to the National Hurricane Center.
-It’ll slam Cuba Wednesday, potentially as a Category 2 hurricane, and then emerge into the Gulf of Mexico.
+It’ll slam Cuba Wednesday and then emerge into the Gulf of Mexico.

 From there, the storm’s ultimate path and intensity in the Gulf and potentially along the US Gulf Coast is difficult to pinpoint with confidence because the system has just formed and is still several days away from reaching the area.